kyliewake/kyliewebsite/content/blog/Blog.md

 We'll start with creating a new site with a very basic template.
 Then we'll add in a few pages and posts.
 With small variations on that, you will be able to create many different types of web sites.

-In this tutorial, commands that you enter will start with the "$" prompt.
+In this tutorial, commands that you enter will start with the $ prompt.
 The output will follow.
-Lines that start with "#" are comments that I've added to explain a point.
-When I show updates to a file, the ":wq" on the last line means to save the file.
+Lines that start with # are comments that I've added to explain a point.
+When I show updates to a file, the :wq on the last line means to save the file.

 Here's an example:

 ```
 package main

-import "fmt"
+import fmt

 func main() {
-    fmt.Print("Hello")
+    fmt.Print(Hello)
 }
 ```